SyncfusionExamples/customizing-columns-using-templates-and-adding-a-custom-toolbar-in-react-gantt-chart/README.md

 # React Gantt Chart with Custom Column Templates and Toolbar

-A React sample repository demonstrating the Syncfusion React Gantt Chart component with custom column templates, resource rendering, and toolbar-based interactions.
+A React sample repository demonstrating the [React Gantt Chart](https://www.syncfusion.com/react-components/react-gantt-chart) with custom column templates, resource rendering, and toolbar-based interactions.

 ## Repository description
 This repository provides a React example that showcases a Syncfusion Gantt Chart configured with custom resource column templates, header templates, and toolbar actions for controlling filtering and task presentation.